Moral Values of the Left and Right – History Shows Which Works for All Americans

 Me: Succeeding comes only from self-discipline and individual effort, or

-We: Succeeding comes from individual effort that is either enhanced or reduced by many factors beyond the control of the individual
+We: Succeeding comes from individual effort that is either enhanced or reduced by factors beyond the control of the individual.

 Me: Living under corporate governance which is accountable only to the CEO and a few major stockholders, or

-Me: Maximizing corporate freedom by eliminating governmental checks and balances, or
+Me: Maximizing corporate freedom by eliminating citizenship dues (taxes) and governmental checks and balances, or

-We: Maximizing citizen freedom by having government check and balance abusers of power
+We: Maximizing citizen freedom by supporting a government that checks and balances abusers of power.

 Me: Having corporate governance concerned only about profit at the expense of other stakeholders including customers, or